jameswatts/cake-markup-language/README.md

 );
 ```

-View files using **CakeML** are saved with the ".cml" extension, differenciating them from standard ".ctp" templates.
-To create a view, simply include the **CakeML** markup along with your static *HMTL*, *CSS* and *JavaScript* client code.
+View, layout and element files using **CakeML** are saved with the ".cml" extension, differenciating them from standard ".ctp" templates.
+To create a View, simply include the **CakeML** markup along with your static *HMTL*, *CSS* and *JavaScript* client code.

 ```html
 <div id="example">